bifurcation/redistributable-jwks/draft-barnes-oauth-redistributable-jwks.md

     "signed_jwks": "eyJ...",
 }
 ~~~
+{: fig-issuer-metadata title="Referencing a Signed JWK Set like a JWK Set"}

 Such a mechanism requires the issuer to list all of the keys that are currently
 valid in one Signed JWK Set, requiring a Relying Party to download the whole
 Signed JWK Set even if they are only interested in one key.

 An alternative design would allow for more specific Signed JWK Sets, covering
-individual keys and referencing them by `kid`:
+individual keys and referencing them by `kid`.
+With such a design, an issuer
+metadata object would contain a map like the following (showing three keys with
+`kid` values "us-east-2024-01", "us-west-2024-01", and "us-east-2024-04"):

 ~~~ json
 {